microsoft/vscode-docs/docs/copilot/overview.md

 ### Generate Git commit messages

 Copilot can help you write GitHub commit messages.
-In the Source Control message input box, select the sparkle button at the right and Copilot will create a commit message based on your pending changes.
+In the Source Control message input box, select the sparkle button at the right and Copilot creates a commit message based on your pending changes.

 ![Hover over Source Control input box sparkle buttons shows Generate Commit Message](images/overview/generate-commit-message.png)